 - More conventional user interface elements for features such as text input

-A visual style guide was created, detailing all the interface elements which could be used as a reference by the development team.
+A visual style guide was created, detailing all the interface elements as a reference for the development team.
 This included typography, colour palette, layouts, images and language.
 We worked closely together to make sure that the implementation went smoothly.

 The result has lead to a significant increase in online conversions with fewer customers abandoning their orders and fewer queries to Letter Jacket.